French government aims to cut red tape for new nuclear reactors

 ($1 = 1.0107 euros)

-(Reporting by Dominique Vidalon, Sudip Kar-Gupta Editing by Ingrid Melander and Mark Potter)
+(Reporting by Dominique Vidalon, Sudip Kar-Gupta Editing by Ingrid Melander, Mark Potter and Louise Heavens)

 ((sudip.kargupta@thomsonreuters.com;))